Cleft Lip and Palate

 2- Nutrition, lung and hearing problems are evaluated until week 6.

 3- If general development is favorable, cutting the lip is carried out in the third month.

 4 -Between 6-12 weeks, the palate is repaired.

 5- From the 18th month to the 5th year, speech therapy is done with an orthophonist followed up and supported by the family.
 In this period, the small openings called fistula, which is a complication of the alveolar palate, are surgically repaired.

 6- Bone deficiencies are repaired (if any) in the palate or teeth bone between the ages of 7 and 11.

-7- With the permanent removal of teeth between the ages of 11 and 16, orthodontic treatment starts and the teeth are alined in the best way, jaw development is followed-up on.
+7- With the permanent removal of teeth between the ages of 11 and 16, orthodontic treatment starts, and the teeth are aligned in the best way.
+Jaw development is followed up on.
 If there is lagging in the development of the lower or upper jaw, an orthodontic preparation is made for a possible future operation.

 8 – After 18 years of age, the necessary corrections are made.
-A correction will be performed on the lip and the nose, if needed.
-If there is a biting disorder, corrective jaw surgery is performed, deficiencies in the teeth are completed by an appropriate method and treatment is finalized.
+A correction will be performed on the lip and nose if needed.
+If there is a biting disorder, corrective jaw surgery is performed.
+Deficiencies in the teeth are corrected by an appropriate method.

 9- At any stage of the treatment, at the request of a family member or a specialist from the team a psychologist can be brought in for support.